Aurora

 cold and hot air, high pressure and low, everything

-exploding, thunder cracking like a lone gunman’s random shots
+exploding, thunder cracking like a lone gunman’s random

-ripping through the night, the sky screaming
+the night, the sky screaming

 and, in an instant, bleeding light.